rksm/node-nrepl-client/README.md

 # node.js nREPL client [![Build Status](https://travis-ci.org/rksm/node-nrepl-client.png?branch=master)](https://travis-ci.org/rksm/node-nrepl-client)

-Connects node.js to a [Clojure nrepl server](https://github.com/clojure/tools.nrepl).
+Connects node.js as a nrepl client to a [Clojure nrepl server](https://github.com/clojure/tools.nrepl).

+This is different from [cljs-noderepl](https://github.com/bodil/cljs-noderepl) and similar projects as it _does not connect node.js as the repl "target"_ (so that a nrepl Clojure client can eval code in a JS context) _but the other way around_This is different from [cljs-noderepl](https://github.com/bodil/cljs-noderepl) and similar projects as it *does not connect node.js as the repl "target"* (so that a nrepl Clojure client can eval code in a JS context) *but the other way around* ;)

 ## Usage